 The information which is summarised above does not constitute taxation, financial or other professional advice and is general in nature.

-This pack is produced by Student Services Australia in conjunction with Student Super. studentservices.com.au studentsuper.com.au We are keen to improve this pack!
-If you have ideas or feedback, email jenny@studentservices.com.au
+This pack is produced by Student Services Australia in conjunction with StudentSuper.com.au. studentservices.com.au

+We are keen to improve this pack!

+If you have ideas or feedback, email jenny@studentservices.com.au.